+90 212 385 31 00

 Any partHair loss at treatment site (sometimes permanent), skin irritation at treatment site, fatigue

-Head and neckDry mouth, thickened saliva, difficulty swallowing, sore throat, changes in the way food tastes, nausea, mouth sores, tooth decay
+Head and neckDry mouth, thickened saliva, difficulty swallowing, sore throat, changes in taste, nausea, mouth sores, tooth decay

 ChestDifficulty swallowing, cough, shortness of breath